 As for safer, quieter areas with gardens and parks, these are the Golzheim, Rath, Eller, Beneath, Underoath, and Derendorf areas.

 These are very nice and safe neighborhoods, but much more residential and less touristy.

 - Visas - Most countries do not need a visa for any stays shorter than 90 days.
 Any longer than that, you might need to acquire a visa.
 Make sure your passport is valid for at least six months past your planned date of return.
 If you are not sure about your visa status, contact your local German embassy for further details about your visa based on your nationality.

 - Currency - Euro is the official currency in Dusseldorf.
 ATMs are widely available throughout the city, in cities and towns, rarely in villages.
-Credit cards however are not widely accepted, only in larger establishments such as restaurants and hotels.
+Credit cards, however, are not widely accepted, only in larger establishments such as restaurants and hotels.

-- Weather - Dusseldorf has moderate climate and has no longer periods of cold or hot weather, with warm summers and no dry season.
+- Weather - Dusseldorf has a moderate climate and has no longer periods of cold or hot weather, with warm summers and no dry season.
 The warm season lasts from May 27 to September 3, The cold season lasts from November 28 to February 29.

 - Airports - Düsseldorf Airport is the international airport of Düsseldorf.
 It is located about 7 km north of downtown Düsseldorf.
 Düsseldorf is the third largest airport in Germany after Frankfurt and Munich.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dusseldorf, since it covers not only medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dusseldorf, since it covers not only medical problems but also theft and loss of valuables.